Dick Beals

-Richard Beals (March 16, 1927 – May 29, 2012) was an American actor, who performed many voices in his career, which spanned the period from the early 1950s into the 21st century.
-Beals voiced both male and female children.
+Richard Beals (March 16, 1927 – May 29, 2012) was an American actor and radio performer, who performed many voices in his career, which spanned the period from the early 1950s into the 21st century.
+Beals voiced "dozens of children, both male and female", according to Mark Evanier's obituary of him.

 Perhaps his most recognizable characterization was the voice of the stop-motion animation figure called "Speedy Alka-Seltzer", featured in television commercials for more than 50 years.

 Early life

 Beals was born in Detroit, Michigan, on March 16, 1927, and graduated in 1949 from Michigan State University (MSU), where he majored in radio broadcasting and puppetry.
 He covered intramural sports and performed in weekly radio dramas for the campus radio station WKAR.
 Beals was also a member of the Michigan State cheerleading squad.